 There are plenty of reasons to love calling Florida home and here is our top 10 reasons you should consider moving to FL.

-Florida Housing Trends 2021 – What Do Florida Home Buyers Desire? – The Moving To Florida Show
+Living in the Florida Keys – The Moving To Florida Show

 10.)
 The cost of living isn’t as expensive as you think.